 No less than two World Heritage Sites wait among the majestic Drakensberg mountain range, teeming Bush, endless Beach, and monumental Battlefields which lie within easy reach from the city.

 The well-known Durban International Convention Center ( ICC) is one of the most technically advanced conference facilities worldwide.
-Versatility and flexibility are key factors in the design of this state-of-the-art convention center which hosts premier international exhibitions and conferences.
-As large meetings are held in city and due to the fact of this region of South Africa being a subtropical holiday paradise, the demand for leisure as well as business accommodation in the city is great.
+Versatility and flexibility are critical factors in the design of this state-of-the-art convention centre which hosts premier international exhibitions and conferences.
+As large meetings are held in the city and due to the fact of this region of South Africa being a subtropical holiday paradise, the demand for leisure as well as business accommodation in the town is excellent.

-The city and its surrounding areas feature many interesting attractions for visitors such as the exciting uShaka Marine World and the magnificent Botanical Gardens.
+The city and its surrounding areas feature many exciting attractions for visitors such as the uShaka Marine World and the magnificent Botanical Gardens.